Cardboard Citizens presents

 Each Cycle can be seen as a stand-alone event, or you can book for two or three Cycles to receive a special discounted rate.

-On two days, audiences will also be able to join Cardboard Citizens for a serious theatrical sit-in and watch all nine plays in one day as a triple bill, with a special discounted ticket rate and plenty of surprises planned…
+On two days, audiences will also be able to join Cardboard Citizens for a serious theatrical sit-in and watch all nine plays in one day as a Tri-Cycle, with a special discounted ticket rate and plenty of surprises planned…

 The Play Cycles